stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ++++++

 PSyclone must be able to determine the datatype of a field from the algorithm layer declarations.
-If it is not able to do this an exception will be raised and PSyclone will stop with a message that indicates the problem.
+If it is not able to do this, PSyclone will abort with a message that indicates the problem.

 Supported field types are `field_type` (which contains `real` data with precision `r_def`), `r_solver_field_type` (which contains `real` data with precision `r_solver`) and `integer_field_type` (which contains `integer` data with precision `i_def`).
-If an unsupported field type is found then an exception will be raised and PSyclone will stop with a message that indicates the problem.
+If an unsupported field type is found then PSyclone will abort with a message that indicates the problem.

 Scalars
 +++++++